varnishcache/varnish-cache/doc/sphinx/installation/help.rst

 Mailing Lists
 =============

-Getting on or off our mailing lists happens through MailMan_.
+Getting on or off our mailing lists happens through Mailman_.

 If you are going to use Varnish, subscribing to our ``varnish-announce`` mailing list is probably a very good idea.
 The typical pattern is that